The Agent Worm Becomes Stolen Compute

 Governance Standard

 Organizations should treat local AI execution capacity as part of their attack surface.
-A useful safety case should identify which machines can run open-weight models, which identities can access accelerators, which hosts are reachable from those machines, and which logs would show automated scanning, repeated credential reuse, unexpected model-serving processes, or unusual east-west traffic.
+A useful safety case should identify which machines can run open-weight models, which identities can access accelerators, which hosts are reachable from those machines, and which logs would show automated scanning, repeated credential reuse, unexpected model-serving processes, non-standard callbacks, unusual east-west traffic, or newly created access keys.

 Patch management should be evaluated against agent speed, not calendar habit.
 If a public advisory can be read and operationalized by an automated system, then "we patch next month" is a governance claim about exposure.
 Defenders need explicit triage for exposed services, privileged hosts, and GPU-bearing machines that could amplify an intrusion.